albertovpd/automated_ML_regression/README.md

 Once the tables are created is necessary to configure Transfer for weekly automated updates of the tables.
 Beware of timing, you need to wait more or less 1 hour from loading to Storage, if don't, Transfer won't detect new files.

+**WARNING:** as result of the Cloud Function output, there are new CSVs in Storage.
+If you modify the CF to get different fields in the CSVs, you also need to update the BigQuery tables to exactly match the new changes.
+If don't, transfer will fail.

 ### Load from BigQuery to Cloud Storage